Overview and key figures

 Artificial Intelligence (AI)

-But AI also raises plenty of questions.
-How will it affect the job market for designers?
-Is it ethical, and where does ownership lie when AI is involved in a process?
+There are still plenty of question marks about AI.
+What are the consequences for the labor market for designers?
+Is the use of AI ethically responsible, and where does ownership lie when AI is involved in a process?
 How do we deal with this and how do we assess it?
-AI is fed and trained by existing information and is therefore biased by the ‘normative’ information present online.
-There is also criticism of this: it would instead be important to also include information from different marginalised social groups - which often cannot be found online and are, in fact, close to nature and traditions - in the current system (What Design Can Do Live 2024).
+One concern is that AI is fed and trained by existing, mostly normative information that is online and therefore biased, biased.
+It is precisely important that information from different marginalized social structures – which is often not found online and is close to nature and traditions – is included in this system (What Design Can Do Live 2024).

 The BNO conducted a survey among its members in 2022 and asked them for their opinions and experiences with AI.
 The questionnaire was completed by 67 design agencies and 145 independent designers in the Netherlands.
 The figures below show the results.